5cover/psdc/docs/Scratch.md

 Since a PD can be located anywher in the program, it cannot be parsed as part of the normal syntax, unless we want to make the grammar extremely messy.

-The Tokenizer recognizes and interprets them, but does not produce tokens.
+The Lexer recognizes and interprets them, but does not produce tokens.
 Instead, it does something special.

 Each PD is not it's own token type.
 Rather, there's a general token type which values to the PD name.
-Encountered in Tokenizer, we evaluate it.
+Encountered in Lexer, we evaluate it.
 If unknown name, raise an error.
 May have to create Parse class for the more complex ones.
 If they require parsing expressions.
 See if we can reuse existing code.

 ### `#config <name: ident> := <value: expr>`